3.8.1 Unemployment and Deferred Compensation

 All local governments required to budget revenues and expenditures by fund should be required to budget the gross salaries and wages including the deferred compensation amounts as expenditures of the year in which the salaries or wages are earned.

-All IRC Section 457 plans have to be held in a trust for the exclusive benefit of participants and their beneficiaries.
+All plans established in conformity with the Internal Revenue Code are expected to be held in a trust for the exclusive benefit of participants and their beneficiaries.